Carrington-dev/system-design/README.md

 4. type of system (is it an http )
 5. are there endpoints needed (API)
 6. does it cater for Web Apps and Mobile Apps
+7.

+Write the requirements down that you were given by the interviewer when you ask questions

+## Propose A High Level Design
+With the information provided in first section, propose a high level design which makes a lot of sense to your interview
+1. Make sure you don't contradict any given information
+2. Make it interactive when proposing the high level design.
+3. Use your technical knowledge to express or share any releavnt information about the design like algorithms, advantages and disadvantages of a particular algorithm or technique
+4. Try to list all the possible algorithms and their pros and cons
+5. Choose the Specific Algorithm